-So, you're planning on opening a new business to make things and make your mark?
+So, you're planning on opening a new business where people can get together and have fun?
 Congratulations!
 Perhaps you have a location in mind and want to make sure it's suitable, or expand your current business.
 Or maybe you've signed a lease and want to know what Council approvals you need to get up and running.
 Whatever stage you're at, these guidelines are designed to give you the information you need to help get your business operating as quickly as possible.